Emi Palmor: Biography

 Palmor was born in Jerusalem to Holocaust survivor parents who immigrated from Romania to Israel in 1960.
-Her father, Eliezer, served as a diplomat at the Israeli embassies in Belgium, Norway, Argentina, Uruguay and France.
+Her father, Eliezer, served as a diplomat at the Israeli embassies in Belgium, Norway, Argentina, Uruguay, and France.
 Her mother, Shoshana, a concentration camp survivor from Transnistria, was a chemist and worked in a drug factory.
 Palmor's first name, Emi, consists of the first letters of the names of her grandmother Esther and her great grandmother Michal, who perished both in the Holocaust.

 She did her military service in Unit 8200 of the Israeli Intelligence Corps, between the years 1984–1986.
 In 1990, Palmor graduated law school from the Hebrew University and interned with Supreme court Judge Zvi Tal in the Jerusalem District Court and with Yair Golan (in the criminal field).

-Her brother, Yigal Palmor, is a spokesman for the Jewish Agency, who previously served as a spokesman for the Ministry of Foreign Affairs.
+Her brother, Yigal Palmor, is the Director of International Relations of the Jewish Agency, and previously served as the Spokesman of the Ministry of Foreign Affairs.